Tournament of Champions

 CLICK HERE to see the hosts and Champions of all the Tournaments in the past three decades.

-Centenary University has hosted more Tournaments than anyone else, having hosted the Holiday Tournament six times.
+Centenary University has hosted more Holiday Tournaments than anyone else, having hosted six times, and they will do a seventh in December 2025.
 Other most common hosts have been Randolph College, Otterbein University, University of Mary Washington, St. Andrews University and Goucher College.
+SCAD will host the Winter Classic for the seventh time in January 2026, tying Centenary as the most prolific Tournament hosts.

 TOURNAMENT MEDAL

 The popularity and notoriety of Tournament Medal led to the advent of the “Low Medal” class in 2016.
 With the same format as what is now called High Medal, the Low Medal was intended for good Novice level riders and low Intermediates.
-SCAD has owned the class for several years, with Tess Mroczka having won three times and Brady Martino setting the record as he won his fourth Low Medal January 2019.
+SCAD has owned the class for several years, with Tess Mroczka having won three times and Brady Martino setting the record when he won his 6th Low Medal January 2020.
+Could he have won more?
+The next several shows were cancelled because of COVID during Brady’s senior year.

 CLICK HERE to see a list of all the past Tournament Medal Champions.